-- i Future claims development will be similar to historical patterns by the type of policy, type of claim and development month, with an additional 5% allowance to the risk margin due to the impacts of the COVID-19 lock-down. - Expenses based on the business plan for 2019/20. ii - No explicit allowance has been made for cancellations.
+- i.
+Future claims development will be similar to historical patterns by the type of policy, type of claim and development month, with an additional 2.5% (30 June 2020: 5%) allowance to the risk margin due to the impacts of the COVID-19 lock-down. - ii.
+Expenses based on the business plan for 2020/21 and an analysis of administration expenses.

+No explicit allowance has been made for cancellations.
 These are allowed for implicitly in the inflation assumption.